This small, compact Carnegie library was built in 1909 and is situated on the outskirts of Blackheath town centre (in Carnegie Road).

 Awarded Grade II listing in 2012.

-Current status: Closed as a public library in 2011, the author of the article below states that the building was up for sale.
-Current status unknown (2017)
+Current status: Closed as a public library in 2011, the author of one of the articles below states that the building was up for sale.
+Now traced as being restored and in use as Bookworms Daycare (link also below)

 - Year grant given (if known):